leostera/reason-design-patterns/patterns/smart-constructors.md

 let me : Email.t = "reasonsthlm" /** compile-time error! */
 ```

-Which means we need to provide another way of creating these values.
-Normally,
+Which means we need to provide another way of creating these values; normally,
 that way is a function.
 Because we have a function, we can decide through
 arbitrary logic whether the value meets our desired criteria: is a valid email
 address.